 \section{Problem and Numerical methods}

-The OPI subspace contains all the probability distributions that satisfy the invariance under exchange of parties, i.e. $p_{abc}=p_{bca}=…$, and the symmetry between all outputs, i.e. $p_{000}=p_{111}=…$

-This subspace is two-dimensional for the 4-output triangle.
+The OPI subspace contains all the probability distributions that satisfy the invariance under exchange of parties, i.e. $p_{abc}=p_{bca}=…$, and the symmetry between all outputs, i.e. $p_{000}=p_{111}=…$ This subspace is two-dimensional for the 4-output triangle.
 Indeed, the only three different possible probabilities are $p_{111}$, when all parties give the same output, $p_{112}$, when two parties give the same output but not the third, and $p_{123}$, when all parties give a different output.
 These three probabilities have the additional constraint to sum to one:

 We can also parametrize this subspace with correlators.
 We write the four outputs of each party with two bits $a= (a_0, a_1) \in \{-1,1\}^2$.
 It is convenient to define an additional bit $a_2 =a_0\cdot a_1$.
-Then, the only two non-vanishing correlators are the two party marginal $E_2$ and the three party marginal in a loop $E_3^o$ defined as
+Then, the only two nonvanishing correlators are the two party marginal $E_2$, \corr{later referred to as the "two-party correlator",} and the three-party marginal in a loop $E_3^o$ defined as

 A linear transformation allows one to go from one parametrization to the other with the relation \eqref{corr_to_probs}.

 The Finner inequality \cite{finner1992generalization} implies that

 for any local or quantum distributions~\cite{renou2019limits}, with $p(a)$, $p(b)$, $p(c)$ the one-party marginals.
 This inequality is illustrated in the Fig.\ref{fig:sheme} together with the positivity constraints that form a triangle, the distribution obtained with the EJM and the fully noisy distribution.
 Note that here the nonlinear Finner inequality~\eqref{Finner} appears linear because all marginals $p(a)$, $p(b)$, $p(c)$ are set to $\frac{1}{4}$ by the OPI condition.